Don’t feel guilty! Chores are actually GOOD for children. There’s enormous value in having your children help around the house.

 Reason #5: Learning to Be Orderly

 Let’s face it.
 Most people would like to live in a clean, orderly home.
 An organized, uncluttered house brings peace and tranquility to a home.
 A dirty, disorganized house creates stress.

-While sadly it was too late to do much about him, I was determined that I didn’t want my sons to grow up like him in the area of cleanliness.
-I wanted to get them into a habit of daily and weekly cleaning.
+When my sons were growing up, I tried to train them to develop the habit of daily and weekly cleaning.
 I wanted them to know that it’s not okay to watch football all weekend.
 There were household duties that needed to be done.
 I wanted them to be in the habit that on the weekends you do your work before you play.
 I wanted them to be in the habit that you clean up after you eat.
 When you’re in the routine and habit of cleaning up, it’s just becomes a part of life.

 So the next time you feel guilty when you ask for help, don’t.
 You’re building character!

-Learn more about getting your children to help around the house with my book How to Get Your Children to Clean Their Rooms Using Rubric Rules: A Teacher’s Strategy.
+Learn more about getting your children to help around the house with Rubric Rules: A Cleaning System for Kids.